cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup.rst

 **********************************************************************

-Cloudmesh can be setup to on your local environment in single user mode, or as a hosted service for multitenancy use.
+Cloudmesh can be setup to on your local environment in single user mode, or as a hosted service for multi-tenancy use.
 Based on your needs you may decide which way to set it up.

 For development and class users we recommend the local setup.